CORVALLIS - For the second time in less than a year, Oregonians are trying to cope with the damage left behind after flood waters recede.

-CORVALLIS - Important papers and paper-based materials that were damaged in the severe flooding that struck the Pacific Northwest last week most likely can be salvaged, according to archival specialists at Oregon State University.
+Important papers and paper-based materials that were damaged during flooding caused by this week's heavy rainfall likely can be salvaged, according to archival specialists at Oregon State University.

 Family photos, marriage licenses, children's birth certificates, favorite books and, yes, even old tax returns can be saved if the only problem is moisture.
 The key, specialists say, is to remove the dampness as soon as possible, before mold sets in.